How IISview counts hits

 Page

 Page is container document (e.g. HTML, PHP, ASP).
-A includes other content such as images, flash and javascript files.
+A hit includes other content such as images, flash and javascript files.
 These included files are not counted as pages, only the container documents.

 KBytes